 Considering adding a farmer’s porch?
 This New England Colonial farmer’s porch added so much character and charm to the front of a builder-grade center entry colonial home.

-From the first time we drove up to this house over nine years ago, I knew it needed a farmer’s porch.
-For years I pinned photos of farmer’s porches and dreamed about what ours would look like.
-In 2019, we had to replace allll of our exterior (long story for another day, but you can read a little about it here!) and we knew it was finally time to bring my porch dream to life.
+From the first time we drove up to the pretty but basic facade of this colonial over nine years ago, I knew it needed a front porch, also known as a farmer’s porch.
+For years I pinned inspiration photos of classic farmer’s porches and dreamed about what ours would look like.
+In 2019, we underwent an exterior remodel after we had to replace allll of our exterior siding and trim (long story for another day, but you can read a little about our exterior remodel here!).
+As we began that project, we knew it was finally time to bring my front porch dream to life!